-BREXIT is a comic show with elements of physical theatre, written and performed by Tom Corradini and Samuel Toye.
+BREXIT is a physical theatre comedy written and performed by Tom Corradini and Samuel Toye.

 June 23, 2016 – more than 30 million UK citizens are called to vote in a referendum.
 The question asked is simple and straightforward: “Should the United Kingdom remain a member of the European Union or leave the European Union?”